369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-multiple-variable/README.md

 |        852       |        178       |
 |        ...       |        ...       |

-Whre x is the single vector of size inputs and y is the price (prewdiction) outputs
+Whre x is the single vector of size inputs and y is the price (prediction) outputs

 Our hypothesis for this looked something like this:
 ```